List of The Power of Five characters: Matt Freeman

-In Necropolis, Matt enters the door in Tai Shan Temple in Hong Kong along with Lohan Shan-tung and arrive in Belem, Brazil 10 years later.
-Due to the fact that they need money, Lohan sells Matt on the slave market, takes the money and then saves Matt.
-Having read his life book in the dreamworld library, Matt knows what he has to do and tells Lohan that they need to head for Antarctica where the Old Ones hold a base called Oblivion.
+In Necropolis, Matt enters the door in Tai Shan Temple in Hong Kong along with Lohan Shan-tung and arrive in Belem, Brazil ten years later, in Oblivion.
+Due to the fact that they need money, Lohan sells Matt on the slave market, takes the money and then saves Matt, repeatedly.
+Having read his life book in the dreamworld library, Matt knows what he has to do, and tells Lohan that they need to head for Antarctica where the Old Ones hold a base called Oblivion.
 After Scott's betrayal, he decides to meet him himself along with Richard and they are captured and tortured by the Old Ones.
-However, knowing what needs to be done, Richard kills Matt who is then replaced by his old self from the past.
+However, knowing what needs to be done, Richard kills Matt, who is then replaced by his old self from the past.
 When Scott also dies, Flint also arrives from the past and the Five successfully defeat the Old Ones once again.
 Matt and Scott are later buried side by side in Oblivion by Richard and the remaining Five.

 Matt is described as being muscular but slim and very good looking.
-It describes Matt in the book as having the look of a male model or a footballer or like many both.
+It describes Matt in the book as having the look of a male model and/or footballer.
 He has dark hair that is for most of the books cut short.
 His eyes are often described as being an intense, vivid blue in colour.
-His past incarnation is also called Matt as he preferred the name better.
+His past incarnation is also called Matt, as he preferred the name better.

 Matt can communicate with other four in a dream world.
 The dream world is on a beach in neither day nor night.

 Pedro

 Pedro is the second of the Five and is first introduced in the second book, Evil Star.
 Pedro lived as a beggar in Lima, Peru.

 Pedro began life in a small village in the Canta province.
-When he was young the River Chillón burst its banks and Pedro's family were killed.
-A group of survivors travelled with Pedro to Lima.
-Pedro eventually ended up in the care of a man named Sebastian with many other children.
-He lived there performing tricks to people passing by and robbing rich tourists.
+When he was six years old, the River Chillón burst its banks and Pedro's family were killed in the flood.
+Pedro joined a group of survivors who went to Lima, where he eventually ended up in the care of a man named Sebastian with many other children.
+He lived there, performing tricks to people passing by, and robbing rich tourists.
 However, he then met Matthew Freeman and travelled with him.